 The details below show the tours when Glastonbury is fully open.
-Our current situation (July 2020) is that the Abbey is open 5 days a week (not Mon and Tues).
-Ditto Chalice Well.
-White Spring and Magdalene Almshouses and Chapel still closed.
-St Johns and St Mary’s churches variable.
+Our current situation (April 2021) is that the Abbey is open 6 days a week (not Mon).
+Chalice Well is open every day.
+White Spring remains closed.
+Magdalene Almshouses and Chapel periodically open.
+St Johns and St Mary’s closed.

 We are still offering tours within those parameters.